csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

 - **Emerging Treatments**:
    - Electroconvulsive therapy (ECT) has been shown to have a significant and relatively immediate effect
+      - There are major concerns when it comes to side-effects such as memory loss or it can be a traumatic experience for some.
    - Transcranial magnetic stimulation (TMS) as a non-invasive option.
 [Link](https://www.mayoclinic.org/tests-procedures/transcranial-magnetic-stimulation/about/pac-20384625) on more information from the Mayo Clinic.
       -  Typically used for medication resistant depression.